luksak/auto_nodetitle/README.txt

 users name.
 If the token module is installed, a list of possible replacement patterns will be shown.

-Advanced users can also provide some PHP code, that is used for automatically generating an appropriate title.

 Installation
 ------------
  * (optional) Download and install the token module in order to get token